cmd1982/qr-safeshare/README.md

    - Alternatively, open the ⋮ menu → **Install app**.
 3. QR SafeShare will be installed as a standalone application and can be launched directly from your Start menu or applications list.

-Once installed, QR SafeShare works completely offline — no servers, no tracking.
+👉 Once installed, QR SafeShare can also be used **completely offline**, since all features run locally in your browser.

 ## 🔧 Local use
 No toolchain required.
 Clone/download and open the HTML files directly, or serve the folder with any static web server.